Zapruder film: Creation

 Abraham Zapruder stood on a concrete pedestal along Elm Street in Dealey Plaza holding a Model 414 PD Bell & Howell Zoomatic Director Series Camera.
 He filmed from the time the presidential limousine turned onto Elm Street for a total of 26.6 seconds, exposing 486 frames of standard 8 mm Kodachrome II safety film, running at an average of 18.3 frames/second.
 (Note: The Model 414 PD held a reel of 16 mm film which was first run in one direction, with half of the width of the film being exposed.
 The reel would then be removed from the camera (a process which could take place in subdued light), the feed and take-up reels swapped and reloaded so that the other half of the film could be exposed in a process analogous to half-track audio tape.
 The FBI later tested Zapruder's camera and found that it filmed an average of 18.3 frames/second (slightly deviating from the camera's standard frame rate of 16 frame/s).
 While earlier 8 mm cameras had used a 16 frame/s rate, the 8 mm standard was moving to 18 frame/s by the 1960s, and that was the frame rate adopted by the Super 8 format in 1966.)

 Frame 371 showing Jacqueline Kennedy reaching for pieces of Kennedy's skull across the back of the presidential limousine as Secret Service agent Clint Hill climbs aboard.

 After Secret Service agent Forrest Sorrels promised Zapruder that the film would be used only for an official investigation, the two men sought to develop the footage as soon as possible.
 As television station WFAA's equipment was incompatible with the format, Eastman Kodak's Dallas film processing facility developed the film and Jamieson Film Company produced three copies.
 Zapruder gave two of the copies to Sorrels and they were sent to Washington.
 The original film was retained by Zapruder, in addition to one of the copies.

+On the morning of November 23, 1963, CBS lost the bidding for the film to Richard Stolley of Life magazine.
+Zapruder sold the print media rights to Life for $50,000, with the stipulation that he could not sell the motion picture rights until after November 29 when Life planned to publish selected frames from the film.
+But then within days the deal changed.
+Life publisher C. D. Jackson was involved in the renegotiated agreement in which Life paid Zapruder $150,000 ($ today) and acquired all rights—motion picture as well as print.
+Jackson insisted that the disturbing film should be withheld from public viewing until an appropriate later time.